xShadoww/eris-starboard/README.md

 [![](http://i.imgur.com/cneFUDf.png)](http://i.imgur.com/cneFUDf.png)

 # Invite?
-Can only be self hostet.
+Can only be self hosted.
 No desire to change in the future.